binaryxankit/ai-code-reviewer-agent/README.md

 ## How to Start the Project

 1. Install the required dependencies from `app/requirements.txt`.
-2. Start the Celery worker with the command `celery -A app.tasks.code_review_tasks worker --polo=solo`.
+2. Start the Celery worker with the command `celery -A app.tasks.code_review_tasks worker --pool=solo`.
 3. Start the FastAPI server with the command `uvicorn app.main:app --reload`.